gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

       aligned.
 The Padding MUST NOT be longer than 3 bytes and it MUST be ignored by the receiver.

-##  INIT Option Validation Chunk (EVALID) {#evalid}
+##  INIT Option Validation Chunk (EVALID) {#evalid-chunk}

-This section defines the new chunk types that will be used to validate the negotiation of the protection engine selected for CRYPTO Chunk.  {{sctp-Crypto-chunk-newchunk-EVALID}} illustrates the new chunk type.
+This section defines the new chunk types that will be used to validate the negotiation of the protection engine selected for CRYPTO Chunk.  {{sctp-Crypto-chunk-newchunk-evalid-chunk}} illustrates the new chunk type.

 | Chunk Type | Chunk Name |
 | 0x0x | INIT Option Validation (EVALID) |
-{: #sctp-Crypto-chunk-newchunk-EVALID title="EVALID Chunk Type" cols="r l"}
+{: #sctp-Crypto-chunk-newchunk-evalid-chunk title="EVALID Chunk Type" cols="r l"}

-It should be noted that the EVALID chunk format requires the receiver to ignore the chunk if it is not understood and silently discard all chunks that follow.
-This is accomplished (as described in {{RFC9260}}
-Section 3.2.) by the use of the upper bits of the chunk type.
+It should be noted that the EVALID chunk format requires the receiver to ignore the chunk if it is not understood and silently discard all chunks that follow in the same SCP packet.
+This is accomplished (as described in {{RFC9260}} Section 3.2.) by the use of the upper bits of the chunk type.

-This chunk is used to hold the protection engines list.
+The EVALID chunk is used to hold the protection engines list.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3